 There has been much confusion regarding the names used to describe electronic chart distribution formats.
 The diagram below is intended to clarify this.
-From the diagram it can be seen that the same distribution format can be used for the delivery of both private and official chart data.
+From the diagram it can be seen that the same distribution format can be used for the delivery of both "private" (not produced officially by or on the authority of a Government, authorized Hydrographic Office or other relevant government institution) and official chart data.
 For example, 'BSB' is the term used for the distribution format of US and Canadian RNCs.
 The same term is also used for the distribution of private raster chart data in other areas (for example, in European waters).

-There can also be confusion with ENCs.
+There can also be confusion with ENCs and End-User Service Providers packages.
 Private vector chart data delivered in S-57 format does not meet IMO requirements and should never be described as an ENC.
 Similarly private vector data delivered in a SENC format can be mistaken as being ENCs delivered in the same SENC format.

-The most important factor to consider in determining whether data is official is the source rather than the format.
-The source or originator determines the status and the purpose for which the chart data may be used.
+The most important factor to consider in determining whether data is official is the electronic chart producer rather than the format.
+The electronic chart producing authority determines the status and the purpose for which the chart data may be used.
 The combination of the status of the chart data and the functionality of the particular device finally determines whether an electronic chart navigation "system" is operating as an ECDIS or as an ECS.